-The Irujandji Jellyfish, also know as the peanut jellyfish, is less than 5mm in diameter but back a venom so toxic it can kill a man.
+The Irukandji Jellyfish, also know as the peanut jellyfish, is less than 5mm in diameter but pack a venom so toxic it can kill a man.

 No creature quite encapsulates the spirit of small but mighty quite like the Irukandji Jellyfish Carukia barnesi, which is not only the smallest jellyfish in existence but also one of the most venomous creatures on earth.

 Native to the oceans surrounding Australia and the U.S.A, this peanut sized invertebrate has a bell shaped body with a diameter around 25mm, while its long spindly tentacles can reach up 1m long.
 The deadly sting of this jellyfish can be delivered by the tips of the tentacles or by the bell and causes a distinct set of symptoms which are collectively known as Irukandji Syndrome.

 The sting feels similar to a mosquito bite but the symptoms of Irukandji Syndrome can include headache, backache, nausea, fever, vomiting, muscle spasms, chest and abdominal pain, sweating, anxiety, hypertension, tachycardia and pulmonary oedema.
 Some patients also feel a sense of “impending doom” due to the release of catecholamines which can be so profound victims have previously asked doctors to kill them just to get it over with.
 The symptoms usually set in within half an hour of being stung and can last anywhere from 4 – 30 hours, with it usually taking a further two weeks before the unlucky victim feels back to normal.